 Spark R&D Sizing

-Plus Spark also managed to shave some weight off the heel cups, which are now thinner and more durable and even tweaked the highbacks adding some carbon Nylon for extra response and a lighter feel.
+Plus Spark also managed to shave some weight off the heel cups on the Arc Pros ($540.00), which are now thinner and more durable and even tweaked the highbacks adding some carbon Nylon for extra response and a lighter feel.

 One thing to always remember with these bindings is to use the Rip ‘N’ Flip highback adjuster.
 This allows for even longer stride lengths while touring.